IanWhitney/kafka_brownbag/README.md

 "Forever" can be done a couple of different ways.
 In our topic of student names we could keep every version of the student's name, or we could keep only the _most current_ version of the student's name.
 This last option, where we keep the most recent state of a record, is called a "Compacted Topic".
 We're not going to talk deeply about this today, but there are links in the Further Details section.

+Consumers can always read all messages that are currently in the topic.

 Further Details:
 - [Compacted Topics]()